 In its commentary on the Q4 2024 report, Amazon’s management provided forecasts for 2025, focusing on revenue, operating profit, and capital expenditures.
 For Q1 2025, revenue is expected to range between 151.0 and 155.5 billion USD, below the consensus forecast of 158.6 billion USD.
 Operating profit for this period is projected at 16.0 billion USD, which also falls short of analysts’ expectations.

 The company also announced a significant increase in capital expenditures, which could reach 105.0 billion USD in 2025.
 This marks a notable rise compared to 77.0 billion USD in 2024 and more than double the 48.0 billion USD spent in 2023.
-These investments will primarily focus on infrastructure, including the expansion of the AWS cloud business and the development of AI solutions.
+These investments will primarily focus on infrastructure, including expanding the AWS cloud business and developing AI solutions.

 AWS is anticipated to remain Amazon’s key growth driver in 2025 due to a trend of companies migrating to cloud infrastructure, the end of the cost optimisation phase, and increasing demand for AI solutions.
 The company has described artificial intelligence as a once-in-a-lifetime opportunity.